IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 The Patient Demographics Supplier shall respond to the query request as described by the following cases with a [Query Patient Resource Response message](#query-response), and shall behave according to the cases listed below:

-**Case 1**: The Patient Demographics Supplier finds in its information source at least one patient record matching the criteria sent as HTTP query parameters.
+**Case 1**: The Patient Demographics Supplier finds at least one patient record matching the criteria sent as HTTP search parameters.
 No patient identifier domains are requested via the mechanism specified as specified in Section [3.78.4.1.2.4](#domainpop).

 `HTTP 200` (OK) is returned as the HTTP status code.

 A Resource Bundle is returned representing the result set.
 The Patient Demographics Supplier populates the `total` property of the bundle with the total number of matching results.
 One `entry` is returned from the Patient Demographics Supplier for each Patient Resource found.

-**Case 2**: The Patient Demographics Supplier finds at least one patient record matching the criteria sent in the query parameters.
+**Case 2**: The Patient Demographics Supplier finds at least one patient record matching the criteria sent in the search parameters.
 One or more patient identifier domains are requested via the mechanism specified in Section [3.78.4.1.2.4](#domainpop), and Patient Demographics Supplier recognizes all domains.

 `HTTP 200` (OK) is returned as the HTTP status code.

 The Patient Demographics Supplier performs its matching and returns a bundle as described in Case 1.
 The Patient Demographics Supplier eliminates identifiers from the result set which do not exist in the list specified per Section [3.78.4.1.2.4](#domainpop) (domains to be returned).

-**Case 3**: The Patient Demographics Supplier fails to find in its information source, any patient record matching the criteria sent as HTTP query parameters.
+**Case 3**: The Patient Demographics Supplier fails to find in its information source, any patient record matching the criteria sent as HTTP search parameters.

 `HTTP 200` (OK) is returned as the HTTP status code.